JonmarCorpuz/SecondBrain/Google Cloud/App Engine.md

 Google App Engine is a PaaS offering that enables developers to build and deploy applicaitons on a fully managed serverless platform

-* Manages the underlying computing and network infrastructure
 * AppEngine is regional and services are deployed across multiple zones (You can't change an application's region once the project is created)
-* Supports various programming languages using pre-configured runtimes
+* Supports various programming languages using pre-configured runtimes and versioning
 * Allows developers to use custom run-time and write code in any language
 * Less flexibility compared to Compute Engine (Users have less to manage but have less control over the compute resources that are used to execute the application
-* Maximum of one application per project (One application can host multiple microservices)
+* Maximum of one application per project (An App Engine application is a high-level resource created in a project)
+* One application can host multiple microservices
 * Uses a combination of resident instances (Instances that run contiunuously) and dynamic instances (Instances that are added based on load)
 * Dynamic instances are used to autoscale when an application's load increases